endoflife-date/endoflife.date/products/alibaba-dragonwell.md

 > Edition optimized for the Alibaba cloud.
 Both editions are certified using the [AQAvit quality
 > verification suite](https://adoptium.net/aqavit/).
 It is available on Linux, Windows and Docker.

-Dragonwell builds are only released for LTS OpenJDK releases (8, 11, 17, 21...), following the OpenJDK release cadence - a new major version every two years (since 2021) supported for at least four years with quarterly maintenance/security updates (typically January, April, July, and October).
+Dragonwell builds are only released for LTS OpenJDK releases (8, 11, 17, 21...), and following the OpenJDK release cadence - a new major version every two years (since 2021) supported for at least four years with quarterly maintenance/security updates (typically January, April, July, and October).

 Dragonwell is one of the many builds of OpenJDK.
 For recommendations on which JDK build to use, check out [whichjdk.com](https://whichjdk.com/#alibaba-dragonwell).